 Storage & Serving

-Oh, these freeze great!
-You can even fill them first before freezing.
-Lay your gluten-free thumbprint cookie on a cookie sheet and freeze in a single layer.
-Once they are frozen, you can add them to a ziplock bag and take them out as required.
-They only take about 30 minutes to thaw out on the counter.
+These cookies freeze great!
+You can even fill them before freezing.
+Lay your almond flour thumbprint cookies on a cookie sheet and freeze them in a single layer.
+Once they are frozen, you can put them in a ziplock bag and take them out as required.
+They only take about 30 minutes to thaw on the counter.

 - 3 cups almond flour